-This is the most obvious thing you can look for when you are filtering the best stocks for options trading.
+This is the most obvious thing you can look for when you are filtering stocks for options trading.

 Further filtering by weekly options can be done here.
-A simple google of the best stocks for weekly stock options will bring up sites like this @ CBOE
+A simple google of “best stocks for weekly stock options” will bring up sites like this @ CBOE

 4 – ATR >$1.00

-Adding this filter using the average true range indicator (ATR) either the default 14 period setting or a longer and smoothed 100 period setting will trim off the stocks that do not really move intraday much.
+Adding this filter using the average true range indicator (ATR) either the default 14-period setting or longer and smoothed 100-period setting will trim off the stocks that do not really move intraday much.

 This filter I had to learn the hard way.
 I want to be able to get in and out of positions that I like the look of.
 But if the stocks options are like a ghost town this can be more difficult to get filled or just get a good price quoted.

-The other steps will often bring in a good list of stocks and this step is an essential double check to ensure that I have the best stocks for options trading in my universe of stocks.
+The other steps will often bring in a good list of stocks and this step is an essential double-check to ensure that I have the right stocks for options trading in my universe of stocks.

-This is a nice little tool I have on my radar screen which allows me to see the difference between a stocks bid/ask.
+This is a nice little tool I have on my radar screen which allows me to see the difference between a stock price bid/ask.

 This should also translate to the stocks options too.